temporalio/sdk-dotnet/README.md

 * `[Workflow]` attribute must be present on the workflow type.
   * The attribute can have a string argument for the workflow type name.
 Otherwise the name is defaulted to the unqualified type name (with the `I` prefix removed if on an interface and has a capital letter following).
+  * `Dynamic = true` can be set for the workflow which makes the workflow a dynamic workflow meaning it will be called when no other workflows match.
+The run call must accept a single parameter of `Temporalio.Converters.IRawValue[]` for the arguments.
+Only one dynamic workflow may be registered on a worker.
 * `[WorkflowRun]` attribute must be present on one and only one public method.
   * The workflow run method must return a `Task` or `Task<>`.
   * The workflow run method _should_ accept a single parameter and return a single type.
 Records are encouraged because